SchrodingerandDoraemon/Notes/Java/antra_java.md

 Q9.
 What Is a Wildcard Type?
 A wildcard type represents an unknown type.

+### reflection API
+Reflection is an API which is used to examine or modify the behavior of methods, classes, interfaces at runtime.
+Reflection gives us information about the class.
+This is a class manipulatior.

 ### Exception
 Larger scope exception should put in the later place.